Adedrius/petopia-pet-app/README.md

 ---

 ## How to use software
 Once the game is running.
-Navigate to the tutorial screen from the main menu to see the instructions
+Navigate to the tutorial screen from the main menu to see the instructions.

 ---